yo-yo-yo-jbo/macos_sandbox/README.md

 Those LaunchAgents and LaunchDaemons get launched by `launchd` (remember that process?) and therefore it escapes the sandbox, as `launchd` had no knowledge of whether the `plist` was dropped from a sandboxed process or not (and even if it did - how would it know what sandbox rules to apply?).

 This concept of using `launchd` to escape the macOS sandbox was used extensively, and in fact, [I have used that](https://www.microsoft.com/en-us/security/blog/2022/07/13/uncovering-a-macos-app-sandbox-escape-vulnerability-a-deep-dive-into-cve-2022-26706/) in the past.
+Saving you a couple of clicks - here's the idea:
+- As you might recall, `launchd` launches macOS Apps.
+Those Apps might be launched by double-clicking them, or by other means - for example, clicking on a `zip` file will use the `Archive Utility` since it's associated to `zip` files.
+- An alternative way to launch Apps through `launchd` is with the `open` command.
+- The `open` command is rich - you can use some of its interesting features such as selecting the App, selecting the filename to open or even give full command-line arguments.
+- I specifically used the builtin `Python` App (which no longer exists on new macOS vanilla devices) to launch Python with an `stdin` argument that essentially redirects the standard input from a file I dropped (that file was `~$evil.py` due to Word's constaints).
+- In our case, `launchd` ran an unsandboxed `Python` App instance which started reading from `~$evil.py` which had arbitrary Python commands, essentially escaping the sandbox.

+There have been similar ideas in other disclosures (one nice example lives [here](https://desi-jarvis.medium.com/office365-macos-sandbox-escape-fcce4fa4123c)) but the idea stays the same.
+I am pretty sure there are plenty more in plain sight!